DLBPointon/covid19-graphs-DLBPointon/docs/README.md

 ### Support or Contact
-This page is being supported by S.I.D.
-1836811 and being used as evidence for the Anglia Ruskin University Apprenticeship programme - BSc Bioinformatics (Data Science) in association with The Sanger Institute.
+This page is being supported A STUDENT and being used as evidence for the Anglia Ruskin University Apprenticeship programme - BSc Bioinformatics (Data Science) in association with The Sanger Institute.

-If you find an issue with this page then please leave an issue on: https://github.com/DLBPointon/dlbpointon.github.io/issues
+If you find an issue with this page then please leave an issue on the [Issue Page](https://github.com/ARU-Bioinf-ISE/covid19-graphs-DLBPointon/issues)